markuta/go-security-txt/README.md

 A proof of concept program that pulls and parses security.txt files at mass.

 ## Description
-A Go command-line tool to checks the existence of a `security.txt` file.
+A Go command-line tool that checks the existence of a `security.txt` file.
 Read our related blog post on: https://redmaple.tech/blogs/2022/survey-of-security-txt/ (not yet published).

 ## Building
 To build the tool from source you need a Go environment.
 I recommend using the latest Golang version available.